 If you are sensitive to caffeine – or simply trying to cut back – you likely steer clear of regular coffee and other caffeinated beverages that may make you feel jittery or keep you up at night.
 Those who are caffeine intolerant often opt for decaffeinated options instead, but often beverages that are low in caffeine aren’t the most delicious or exciting.
-In considering other flavorful beverage options, you may be wondering if kombucha contains caffeine or is caffeine-free.
+In considering other flavorful beverage options, you may be wondering, does kombucha have caffeine or can you create a caffeine free kombucha?

 Kombucha is commonly brewed from black or green tea, so it's true that most kombucha contains a trace amount of caffeine.
 While the fermentation process cuts down on the tea’s natural caffeine content, about ⅓ of the caffeine remains.
 Still, this is nowhere near the caffeine equivalent of a cup of regular coffee.